 - Soft Glass: Artie dives straight through a closed window as he makes his escape from the Academy.
 Doesn't seem to hurt him one bit.

-- Strange Salute: Artie comes up with one in his disguise as Col. Cross; it's basically a combination of three different, more common salutes.
+- Strange Salute: Grimm's army already has one, but Artie comes up with another in his disguise as Col. Cross; it's basically a combination of three different, more common salutes.